Financial-Times/origami/apps/website/_specification-v1/components.md

 A component **should** include a `README.md` in the root of the component's codebase.
 The README **should**:
 - Include a single-line description of what the component does.
 - Give examples detailing the most common use cases.
-- Provide the licence, which **should** conform to the <a href="https://docs.google.com/document/d/1pI-qI3BrO5edFYdHcoDCH9wVbfbFvroclxSEtkXwpCw" class="o-typography-link--external">open source release policy</a>.
+- Provide the licence, which **should** conform to the <a href="https://docs.google.com/document/d/1pI-qI3BrO5edFYdHcoDCH9wVbfbFvroclxSEtkXwpCw">open source release policy</a>.

 The README **should not** include generic information (e.g. installation steps that apply equally to all components in general), but a link to such documentation **may** be included.

 ### Migration

 When a new major version of a component is released a migration guide **should** be written to help users upgrade from the previous release.
 The migration guide **should** be added to a `MIGRATION.md` file in the root of the component's codebase, and **should** be linked to from the component's `README.md`.
-See <a href="https://github.com/Financial-Times/o-table#migration" class="o-typography-link--external">o-table's migration guide</a> as an example.
+See <a href="https://github.com/Financial-Times/o-table#migration">o-table's migration guide</a> as an example.

 ### Codedocs

-Component JavaScript **should** be documented using <a href="http://usejsdoc.org/" class="o-typography-link--external">JSDoc</a> and component Sass should be documented with <a href="http://sassdoc.com/" class="o-typography-link--external">SassDoc</a>.
+Component JavaScript **should** be documented using <a href="http://usejsdoc.org/">JSDoc</a> and component Sass should be documented with <a href="http://sassdoc.com/">SassDoc</a>.
 This allows users to view and search the component's public interface in the registry.
 For example, see <a href="https://registry.origami.ft.com/components/o-grid/sassdoc">o-grid's SassDocs</a>.

 ## Browser support